ChoicesUK

-ChoicesUK was the second-largest chain of DVD and video game rental shops in the United Kingdom - as well as an AIM listed multi-channel distributor and retailer of DVDs, computer games and CDs.
+ChoicesUK was a British chain of DVD and video game rental shops across the United Kingdom.
+The company was the second largest video rental shop chain in the UK before its closure in 2007.

-Home Entertainment Corporation
+It was a multi-channel distributor and retailer of DVDs, computer games and CDs.
+The company was listed on the Alternative Investment Market (AIM) in London.

+History

+Foundation and early years

 ChoicesUK, formerly Home Entertainment Corporation (HEC), was established in 1985.
 In this pre-internet period, the company's main strategy was to exploit the UK video market.

 Initially, the business was centred on video rental through its "Video Box Office" stores (now ChoicesUK Local) which supplied white-label goods to third party convenience stores.
 The company's first B2C store opened in 1986, under the name of "Choices Video", offering a selection of videos for rental and various confectionery products.
 In 1991, the company added a mail order service for the sale (not rental) of videos, and later DVDs.

 ChoicesUK's pre-internet strategy focused on three areas: video and DVD rental through "Choices Video" stores, supplying third-party outlets with white-label videos and DVDs, and a catalogue-based mail order service for videos and DVDs.

 These three areas saturated the pre-internet marketplace, making ChoicesUK a highly competitive organisation to challenge the market leader Blockbuster Ltd.

-Impact Of The Internet
+Impact of the internet

 From 1991 to 2003 ChoicesUK experienced a period of relative continuity, where the established strategy remained largely unchanged, with the exception of minor incremental changes.
 This was followed by a period of industry flux, in response to the quick emergence of virtual rental companies and Video On Demand (VOD) services such as Sky Box Office.

 In response to the threat from the Internet, ChoicesUK decided to re-brand its divisions under this name and focus upon a single brand strategy to encompass all company activities.
 This aimed to improve brand awareness and increase the overall industry presence in the UK's home entertainment retail and distribution market.

-After this rebranding strategy, ChoicesUK has 3 divisions:
+After this rebranding strategy, ChoicesUK had 3 divisions: